- Teach English to children in Ghana

 You’ll be sharing a dormitory style room with other volunteers of the same gender, each room accommodates between 2 and 12 volunteers.
 There are also shared bathroom facilities including toilets and showers (cold water).There are fans in each room and air conditioning is available at night time only for a fee which can be arranged locally.

 The house is basic but comfortable and has some lovely communal areas where you can chill out during your free time and socialise with fellow participants.
 The house does not have wifi, but local sim cards with data packages can be also be bought very cheaply locally (for around 15p for a SIM card and 90p for a GB of data) and there are local internet cafes that can also be used.

 Three meals per day will be provided for you at the volunteer house, the food will be basic but nutritious.
 Meals are a combination of western and local Ghanaian dishes, please ensure you inform us of specific dietary requirements prior to departure.

-Transport from your accommodation to your project each day is not included in the programme, so you will need to make your own way to and fro.
+Transport from your accommodation to your project each day is not included in the programme, so you will need to make your own way to and from your project.
 During the first few days of your programme, a member of our in-country team will accompany you to show you how to use the local transport system and ensure that you are happy and comfortable doing so before you start making the journey on your own.